The Top 5 Risk Analysis Add-Ins for Excel in 2024

 @RISK

-Excel is not inherently designed for graphical modelling, making decision tree implementation within the platform cumbersome.
-Both Analytic Solver and @RISK (via their PrecisionTree product, not reviewed here) attempt to integrate decision trees, but the limitations are apparent.
-Below is an example of a decision tree created in Analytic Solver:
+The problem is that Excel was never designed for graphical modelling.
+Both Analytic Solver and @RISK (via PrecisionTree, not reviewed here) try to make it work, but the results are awkward.
+Here is a decision tree built in Analytic Solver:

 Decision tree drawn in Excel